unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 including in the pulse shaping of gate design in quantum circuits calibration against noisy devices :cite:`Brif_2010_NJP`.

-Examples of specific application of optimal control to quantum dynamics and quantum computing is in dynamical decoupling :cite:`Viola_1999_PRL`, a technique that employs fast control pulses to effectively decouple a system and its environment, with techniques pioneered in the nuclear magnetic resonance community.
+A key difference between some quantum error mitigation techniques and quantum optimal control is that the former can be implemented in some instances with post-processing techniques, while the latter relies on an active feedback loop.

-A key difference between some quantum error mitigation techniques and quantum optmial control is that the former can be implemented also simply with a mix of quantum and classical post-processing techniques, while the latter relies on an active feedback loop.
+An example of a specific application of optimal control to quantum dynamics that can be seen as a quantum error mitigation technique, is in dynamical decoupling :cite:`Viola_1999_PRL`.
+This technique employs fast control pulses to effectively decouple a system from its environment, with techniques pioneered in the nuclear magnetic resonance community.

 .. _guide_qem_why: